Practitioner-Grade Quality, Simplified: The FormulaForge Advantage

 The three pillars that define it—ingredient form and bioavailability, purity and third-party testing, and therapeutic dosing accuracy—are all checkable from information that is already required to appear on a supplement label.
 You just need to know what you are looking for.

-The FormulaForge T1/T2/T3 classification system exists to make that evaluation automatic.
-Every formula your doctor recommends or you build yourself starts with the T1 form by default, so you are not starting from a position of needing to audit the label after the fact.
+The FormulaForge score-out-of-100 classification system exists to make that evaluation automatic.
+Every formula your doctor recommends or you build yourself starts with the Premium form by default, so you are not starting from a position of needing to audit the label after the fact.

 Three steps you can take today:

-2. Compare what you find against the T1/T2/T3 table above.
+- Compare what you find against the form classification table above.

 Practitioner-grade quality is not a brand name — it is an ingredient standard.
-T1 forms, third-party testing, and therapeutic dosing are available to any manufacturer.
-The premium is packaging and distribution, not the ingredients themselves.
+Premium forms (score 85+), third-party testing, and therapeutic dosing are available to any manufacturer.
+The premium you pay at name-brand practitioner dispensaries is packaging and distribution, not the ingredients themselves.

 Frequently Asked Questions